 Bias dependent STM-BJ experiments (Figure 4c) reveal that at low applied bias (50-150 mV), only the high conductance state is observed.
-These results indicate that even at relatively low applied biases, OEEFs are sufficient to induce Au-C linkages.
 As the applied bias is increased, the low conductance state emerges, consistent with prior work reporting that increased bias regulates dimeric interactions in molecular junctions.
-The two-state conductance characteristic of PPP is also observed in a polar solvent such as propylene carbonate (PC), but with lower counts for each conductance population as the higher dielectric strength of polar solvents likely reduces the effect of OEEFs (Figure 4d).
-We also characterized the molecular conductance of PPP in PC in the presence of a reducing agent (sodium borohydride, NaBH4), which results in the disappearance of the high conductance state.
-Overall, results from STM-BJ experiments indicate that the high conductance in PPP state involves monomeric through-bond electron transport.
+The two-state conductance behavior of PPP is also observed in a polar solvent such as propylene carbonate (PC), but with lower counts for each molecular conductance sub-population as the higher dielectric strength of polar solvents likely reduces the effect of the electric field (Figure 4d).
+We also characterized the molecular conductance of PPP in PC in the presence of a reducing agent (sodium borohydride, NaBH4), which results in the disappearance of the high conductance state (Supplementary Figure 18).
+Based on these results, we posit that an oxidation event leads to Au-C bond formation and the high conductance state observed for PPP.
+Bulk electrochemistry, electrolysis, and electron spin resonance were pursued to further understand the origin of the high conductance state.